 The Job Fair was founded by a consortium of Delaware law firm, corporate, and public sector/interest legal employers interested in recruiting minority law students for the purpose of increasing diversity in the Delaware bar.
 The Job Fair, an invitation-only event, is limited to students interested in employment opportunities in Delaware who will be in their second or third year of law school during the 2013-14 academic year.
 While minority law students are the focus of this event, the Job Fair accepts applications from all interested students.
 The registration deadline is TBD.

-The Rocky Mountain Diversity Legal Career Fair will take place in August 2014.
+The Rocky Mountain Diversity Legal Career Fair will take place on August 1, 2014.
 The fair is open to students and recent graduates of any U.S. law school.
 Legal employers attending the RMDLCF seek to hire law students and 2014 graduates from culturally diverse backgrounds that have been traditionally under-represented in the practice of law in the Rocky Mountain region.
 These include law students and 2013 graduates who are ethnic or racial minorities and/or gay or lesbian.
-The registration deadline is TBD.
+The registration deadline is June 10, 2014.
 For more information and to obtain details about the 2014 fair as they become available, please visit www.rmdlcf.com.

 The annual Equal Justice Works Career Fair & Conference is the nation's largest public interest law career fair and conference, hosting more than 200 employers and 1,200 students and graduates from across the country.
 Equal Justice Works hosts this conference and career fair to broaden, support, and recognize the efforts and participation of public interest-minded law students, lawyers, and advocates.
 This year's Fair will take place on October 24-25, 2014 in Arlington, VA.
 All persons registered for the Career Fair may participate in the one-on-one employer interviews, table talk interviews, and educational sessions on how to advance a public interest career.
 Students who would like one-on-one interviews must submit resumes and cover letters to attending employers in September.
 For further information, including how to register, deadlines, and participating employers, visit www.equaljusticeworks.org/law-school/conference-and-careerfair.
 First-year students: In accordance with the National Association for Legal Professional guidelines, you are not permitted to participate in one-on-one interviews with employers.
 However, you may participate in the Table Talk and career development sessions.